Choosing between an ARF and an Annuity is one of the biggest financial decisions you will face in Ireland.

 1. Reduced earnings capacity – Less flexibility to earn an income from work which can act as a cushion from the impact of a devalued portfolio and reduce the need for increased withdrawals from them.

 2. Visible spending constraints – Pre-retirement is all about accumulating assets but retirees now have to turn assets into income and this acts as a very big restraint on their investment decisions.

-3. Heightened investment risk – This is very relevant to an ARF holder because retirees are very vulnerable to market shocks.
-Sequence of return risk can also dramatically reduce the long-term sustainable withdrawal rate from an ARF and, if a big devaluation occurs in year 1, it can take years off the expected lifetime.
+3. Heightened investment risk – This is very relevant to an ARF holder because most retirees are very vulnerable to market shocks.
+Sequence of return risk can also dramatically reduce the sustainable withdrawal rate from an ARF if a big devaluation occurs in year 1.

 4. Unknown longevity – Income planning would be a lot easier if the exact date of our demise was known in advance.
 As it’s not, it poses a challenge as to how long a portfolio needs to generate an income.
 Our clients are no different to others in that there’s a very real fear that they’ll outlive their savings.

 5. Spending shocks – Living off a portfolio income can greatly reduce the capacity to absorb unexpected expenses like home repairs, new car, divorce, children requiring financial assistance, long-term health and/or residential care.
 This is why it’s important to have an element of liquidity in a portfolio.
 For example, liquidating an ARF holding an investment property can be problematic and expensive if access to cash is urgent while liquidity from equities is more or less immediate.